dropseed/plain/bolt/bolt/views/README.md

 The HTTP methd of the request will map to a class method of the same name on the view.

-If a request comes in and there isn't a matching method on the view, Bolt will return a `405 Method Not Allowed` response.
+If a request comes in and there isn't a matching method on the view, Plain will return a `405 Method Not Allowed` response.

 ```python
 from bolt.views import View